arista-eosplus/ztpserver/docs/overview.rst

 Operational modes
 `````````````````

 There are 4 operational modes for ZTPServer, explained below.
-See :doc:`config_examples` to see how to use them.
+See :ref:`mode_examples` to see how to use them.

 Statically defined node without topology validation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^